 But equally important to that success has been the culture of innovation that we foster here at Babyscripts, that directly affects our product and its value.
-President and co-founder Juan Pablo Segura shared his tips on how to drive a culture of innovation at an organization.
+Our co-founder shared his tips on how to drive a culture of innovation at an organization.

 Leverage competition to fuel innovation within your own organization.

 There is naturally going to be a moment of panic when you learn about a competitor— but after the initial freak out, what competition does is force you to take a hard look at your value proposition.
 Do you need to refine or enhance your product?
 How do you need to change?
 Innovators can get lazy — when what you’re doing is working, you get flat feet.
 You stop looking ahead to the next best thing and get comfortable with where you are.
 A competitor sends you back to your customers, to your roadmap — they motivate you to update your product or double down on it to differentiate your solution.

 Competition also serves as validation that the product you’re building and the products you’re offering have real market value — you’re not a crazy, bleeding-edge entrepreneur that’s stepped way too far out ahead of the market.
 Others are confirming the value of what you’re doing by getting in on the game.

 Understand your customers to guide product development.